 This week’s plan

 Tuesday – do your normal 60 minute run but don’t push it.
 Thursday we will just do 45 minutes around Regent’s Park at a slow pace.
-The goal this week is to enjoy your running (!!) and your group.
+The goal this week is to enjoy your running (!!) and your group and just keep your muscles loose.
 Relax!
 If you push the pace this week, it may make your legs feel a bit heavier than normal on Sunday from the muscle damage that comes when you are building up muscle (you may have noticed this on your weekend runs after a long Thursday run).
 Your training is done, you are READY!
 As Paula said in the final email my beginner year, this week is about finding the joy in running and in your amazing group.

 Notes for the weekend

-- Bring your running shoes on the plane – they are the most important thing for the weekend (and I usually bring my bra and socks since they will fit easily and they are also important to me)
+- Bring your running shoes on the plane – they are the most important thing for the weekend (and I usually bring my bra and socks since they will fit easily and they are also important to me).
+If you’re not checking your bag and they ask to gate check it, pull them out if they are in it.
+Last year, an airline misplaced the gate-checked luggage for 2 runners who didn’t get it until AFTER the race and one had to run in new shoes.

-- If you have space, bring your roller if you use one – you will be anxious, which can tighten up your muscles, so better to have it so you don’t worry about it so much [note – I will be bringing mine so if you need one, you are welcome to borrow it!]
+- If you have space, bring your roller if you use one – you will be anxious, which can tighten up your muscles, so better to have it so you don’t worry about it so much.

-- Overpack the possible running outfits – the clothing isn’t bulky and better to have what you suddenly want than wish you’d packed it
+- Overpack the possible running outfits – the clothing isn’t bulky and better to have what you suddenly want than wish you’d packed it; the weather will likely be a bit warmer than we are used to (hopefully not TOO warm though).
+Consider bringing a light coloured shirt – the black WRW shirt will soak up the sun.
+And seriously consider shorts.
+Just pack it – you don’t have to wear it!

 - Bring at least 2 gels – better to have too many than too few